Noctis/kickstart/README.md

 If you need to update the skeleton application, i.e. `noctis/kickstart-app` - you will have to perform the update manually, if we're talking about an already existing application based on it.

-## Why does it require PHP 8.0?
+## Why does it require PHP 8.1?

-While working on the 2.x version of Kickstart (separate user & system packages) I decided to take advantage of the fact that PHP 8.0 recently came out and jump ahead of the curve.
-I could've made them work on PHP 7.4, but...
-I decided not to.
+Kickstart 3.x used to require PHP 8.0.
+I was on the fence on whether I should bump that requirement to PHP 8.1 for Kickstart 4.x, but then [active support for PHP 8.0 ended](https://www.php.net/supported-versions.php) and...
+PHP kinda made the decision for me :)

-We'll have to move our code to PHP 8 eventually, might as well do it early.
+PHP 8.1 it is.